The challenge “Make a change for 10 days towards a healthier you”. I say GAME ON!

 A few years ago I heard a female leader in our community speak at luncheon.
 She shared her experiences and needs being a mom and a C-level exec.
 As she said, “The hard thing about women is we’re so hard on ourselves….. and then we’re really hard on each other.”

 Yup – so true.
 I bet you can relate, too.
 Seeing this 10 day challenge through the filter of contributing to myself and others, I knew exactly what I had to give up and yes, it was an inside job.

-You see, these thoughts not only disempower me completely, they also disempower her.
+You see, these thoughts not only disempower me completely, they also disempower the women I’d compare myself to.
 Thoughts, both positive and negative, travel at the speed of light = 186,000 miles per second and not only do they affect you, they also affect those you’re thinking of.
 Need proof?
 You’re at your desk working, and suddenly you think of a dear friend.
 Chirp goes your cell phone; that dear friend has just texted you.
 You go towards your phone to call your mom, and the phone rings.
 I bet it’s your mom!
 You send your job-searching friend a message saying she’s in your thoughts and you’re asking the universe to conspire with her.
 She write you back saying, “You’re psychic.
 Struggling today.
 Really needed that support”.
 Coincidence?
 I think not.
 The power of serendipity?
 Oh Yes!